robertdj/SparseGrids.jl/README.md

 The algorithm for computing the integer D-vectors with constant 1-norm is found in e.g. Kaarnioja's thesis as Algorithm 1.11.

+The nested nodes are obtained from the sparse-grids web page.

 ## ToDos

-Sparse grids generated with nested quadrature rules have less points in higher dimensions.
-This may be implemented later with the methods from e.g.
+At some point methods for *computing* nested nodes may be implemented using techniques from e.g.

 * Sanjay Mehrotra, David Papp, "Generating nested quadrature formulas for general weight functions with known moments"
 arXiv: [1203.1554 [math.NA]](http://arxiv.org/abs/1203.1554v1)